Prescription drug monitoring program to protect patients from the opioid epidemic

 Collective helps ED case managers coordinate with behavioral and mental health providers, primary care physicians, and rehabilitation facilities.
 Together, these care teams draft and execute care programs for patients in periods of high ED and opiate utilization.

-Reduction in ED visits resulting in opiate prescriptions
+Reduction in ED visits resulting in opiate prescriptions, helping with addiction prevention

 Reduction in opioid related deaths (2008–2012)